Skip to main content

 • gameplay

-• “The gameplay is easy to understand but hard to master, and the new mechanics that get added along the way are pretty interesting.”
+• “The gameplay is easy to understand but hard to master, and the new mechanics that get added along the way are pretty interesting (bounce notes in particular are fun to play).”

-• “Though, 'sides' is by far the clunkiest and most disruptive mechanic where it always feels like I'm fighting with the game's controls.
-Keep that out of levels; it's a huge issue.”
+• “Though, "sides" is by far the clunkiest and most disruptive mechanic where it always feels like I'm fighting with the game's controls; keep that out of levels, it's very frustrating.”

 • graphics